Skip to content

 Layer What it models Role

-AgentLayer Skill declaration + default zone baseline + runtime approvals Grant layer
+AgentLayer Skill declaration + the configured file scope (permissions.file.*, schema-defaulting to the <zone-root> symbol — #3458) + runtime approvals Grant layer

 ProfileLayer Per-agent capability narrowing — the agent's default capability spec Restrict-only